 To see the full specs, loads of video and images click here to go to the Insitu website.

-ScanEagle can be upgraded to NightEagle specification only a few hours.
+ScanEagle can be upgraded to NightEagle specification in only a few hours.

 The Scan Eagle is a mature system and has many optional extras and a full range of sensors and supporting payloads in addition to mission planning and image analysis tools.
 It really is an off the shelf system.